 Heading to Tiong Bahru with the kiddos but not sure what to see or do?
 Here's our guide to all things family-friendly in this hip 'hood.

 Thought Tiong Bahru was just for the hipster crew?
 Think again!
-This cool little neighbourhood makes for the perfect kid-friendly outing, with everything from an amazing train-themed park, to the cutest kids’ bookstore we’ve ever seen.
-Read on for what to see and do in this neck of the woods (and of course, the family-friendly restaurant recs – our favourite bit about Tiong Bahru!)
+This cool little neighbourhood makes for the perfect kid-friendly outing, and even comes with an amazing train-themed park.
+Read on for what to see and do in this neck of the woods (and of course, top family-friendly restaurant reccommendations – our favourite bit about Tiong Bahru!).

 Things to do and see in Tiong Bahru